-I like to think of a product description as a four-piece jigsaw puzzle: One piece describes the functionality, another one the user journeys and interactions.
-There is a third piece that captures the visual design, and a final piece for the nonfunctional properties such as performance.
-All four pieces have to be present and fit together to create a product with a great user experience, as the following picture illustrates:
+I like to think of a product description as a matrix: One quadrant describes the functionality, another one the user journeys and interactions.
+There is a third quadrant that captures the visual design, and a final one for the nonfunctional properties such as performance, robustness, and interoperability.
+All four have to be present and fit together to create a product with a great user experience, as the following picture illustrates.

-The four pieces are best covered by different techniques: User stories work well for the product functionality.
+The four areas above are best covered by different techniques.
+User stories work well for the product functionality.
 Scenarios, workflows, and storyboards are great to describe the journeys.
 Sketches and mock-ups capture the design, and constraint stories describe the nonfunctional properties, as shown in the picture below.
-No single technique can handle all four pieces well.
+No single technique can handle all four aspects equally well.

 Identifying Assumptions and Risks

 There is another reason why a holistic product description is beneficial especially for new products and new features: It helps you identify all relevant assumptions and risks.
 If you only write user stories, chances are that you are unaware of the interaction and design risks.
 This may result in late failure or a poor user experience.

 For instance, every now and then when I shop online, I come across a website that asks me to select the payment type before allowing me to enter the payment details on the next page.
 Unfortunately, I typically forget to make the right choice in the first step.
 As a consequence, I have to go back to the initial page to correct my selection and then move on to the details page.
 As my payments details are lost, I have to re-enter them.
 While this experience may be good to test my patience, it certainly does not make me want to use the website again.
 Considering and validating the user interaction could have easily resulted in a better design and in a more pleasant user experience.

 Visualising and Managing the Four Aspects